Interferometric Method for Transparent Thin Films (transparent, 2µm to 250µm)

 The interferometric method of thickness measurement is especially applicable to such applications as the measurement of thin plastic films, layers of varnish on metals or soft gel coatings etc.

-- Halogen, xenon or LED sources available
+Halogen, xenon or LED sources

-- Multi-channel systems available
+Multi-channel system available